geocolumbus/Marc8ToText/README.md

 # Marc8ToText

-Command line utility to display a Marc21 / Marc8 record to the console in mostly human readable form.
+Command line utility to display a Marc21 format / Marc8 encoded record to the console in mostly human readable form.

 ## Requires